Do You Remember When We Were Storm Chasers?

 Who Wants To Be A Millionaire

-There are some places that continue to exist, if only in memory.
+There are some places that will always exist, if only in memory.

-That vivid shag carpet and lay-z-boy pointed toward a tv with only two channels will live forever in my mind.
+That vivid shag carpet and La-Z-Boy pointed toward a TV with only two channels will live forever in my mind.

 Sitting at the feet of my grandfather,